 Though the regular interplay between the leagues was agreed to in 1997 itself, it was not until 2013 that the MBL achieved the magic figure of 15 teams each in both the leagues.
 This happened with Houston Astros making the switch from National to American, as a result of a change in ownership of the team.

 Finally, at the turn of the millennium, the MLB became one of the four professional sports leagues with the legal merger of the National and American Leagues.
 From then on, it has been counted among the likes of National Hockey League, National Football League and the National Basketball Association.
 Following the other leagues, MBL has the same set of rules for all the teams under both the leagues, except for one.
 American League has to follow the rule of the designated hitter while there is no such rule for National.
-When you sign up for one of the Charter Internet Plans you can watch the games online or on your TV or other devices.
+When you subscribe to AT&T Internet and DIRECTV you can watch the games online or on your TV or other devices.